-This year’s focus for Childhood Cancer Awareness Month is the long-term side effects, also known as late effects, that children and young people going through cancer are likely to experience.
-To find out more about late effects, and how research and treatment in this area have evolved, we had a chat with Professor Rod Skinner.
+To find out more about late effects, also known as long-term side effects and how research and treatment in this area have evolved, we had a chat with Professor Rod Skinner.

 Professor Rod Skinner was appointed a Consultant in Paediatric Oncology and Bone Marrow Transplantation in Newcastle in 1995.
 He’s always been passionate about improving survivorship care, and while he semi-retired recently, he is now working exclusively in long-term follow-up and survivorship.
 He still leads the long-term follow-up clinical service in Newcastle.

 Q: What is meant by the term ‘late effects’?

 A: Late effects are chronic side effects of the cancer, or more commonly of the treatments for the cancer, and may lead to important chronic health problems.